alemar11/mangapy/docs/Distribution.md

 ## Generating distribution packages:

-1. Make sure you have the latest versions of **setuptools** and **wheel** installed:
+1. Make sure you have the latest version of **build** installed:

 ```
-python3 -m pip install --upgrade setuptools wheel
+python3 -m pip install --upgrade build
 ```

 2. Now run this command from the same directory where setup.py is located:

 ```
-python3 setup.py sdist bdist_wheel
+python3 -m build
 ```

 ## Uploading the distribution archives: